cguldner/BiblePreviewer/README.md

 * [Firefox 57+](https://addons.mozilla.org/en-US/firefox/addon/bible-previewer/)

 ## Building
+Run `npm run watch` to have webpack watch the files for changes.

-Run `gulp zip` to compile a build to the `dist` directory and create a zip of the necessary files
+Run `npm run zip` to compile a production build to the `dist` directory and create a zip of the necessary files

 ## Debugging in Firefox
 To get the extension to work properly, add the `extensions` key temporarily to the manifest file